-Tucows Inc. (“OpenSRS”)1 is dedicated to maintaining both a high standard of privacy and a high standard of data protection in all of its activities.
-The company must however balance its respect for the privacy interests of its customers-both its resellers and its end-users, employees and customers with its public responsibilities as a service provider.
-This is particularly true with respect to Tucows’ obligations as an accredited registrar where the company is required to publicly present registrant contact information in the applicable WHOIS directory.
+Tucows Inc. (“OpenSRS”) is dedicated to maintaining both a high standard of privacy and a high standard of data protection in all of its activities.
+The company must, however, balance its respect for the privacy interests of its customers—both its resellers and its end-users—and employees with its public responsibilities as a service provider.
+This is particularly true with respect to Tucows’ obligations as an accredited registrar where the company may be required to present registrant or other contact information in the applicable Whois directory.

-The policy will apply to and protect all personal information collected used or disclosed by Tucows, except information that is aggregated in such a manner that it cannot be connected to a person and/or information which is publicly listed in “Whois” directory.
+The policy will apply to and protect all personal information collected, used, or disclosed by Tucows, except information that is aggregated in such a manner that it cannot be connected to a person and/or information which is published in a Whois directory.

 - Technical support records;

 - Credit history/performance information;

 - How much is spent on Tucows’ services and that of its competitors;

 - Industry or business data;